cgr-bid-columbia/.github/profile/README.md

 # CGR-BID-Columbia Academic Team

 Welcome to our organization!
-We are an academic team composed of IADB, Columbia University and CGR consultants supporting on _two main projects_
+We are an academic team composed of IADB, Columbia University and CGR research consultants supporting on _two main projects_

 - The development of a set of Machine Learning Complaints algorithms
 - An RCT to evaluate the quality of the "Monitores Ciudadanos" program